McCloudS/subgen/README.md

 # What is this?

-This is a half-assed attempt of transcribing subtitles (.srt) from your personal media in a Plex server using a CPU.
-It is currently reliant on webhooks from Plex.
-Why?
-During my limited testing, Plex was VERY sporadically actually sending out their webhooks using their built-in functionality (https://support.plex.tv/articles/115002267687-webhooks).
-This uses whisper.cpp which is an implementation of OpenAI's Whisper model to use CPUs (Do your own research!).
-While CPUs obviously aren't super efficient at this, but my server sits idle 99% of the time, so this worked great for me.
+This is a half-assed attempt of transcribing subtitles (.srt) from your personal media in a Plex server.
+It is currently reliant on webhooks from Plex or Tautulli.
+This uses stable-ts and faster-whisper which can use both Nvidia GPUs and CPUs.
+While CPUs obviously aren't super efficient at this, my server sits idle 99% of the time, so this worked great for me.

 # Why?